upcliujie/mesa/docs/sourcetree.rst

       -  **sparc** - Assembly code/optimizations for SPARC systems (not
          used with Gallium)
       -  **state_tracker** - Translator from Mesa to Gallium.
 This is basically a Mesa device driver that speaks to Gallium.
-This directory may be moved to src/mesa/drivers/gallium at some point.
       -  **swrast** - Software rasterization module.
 For drawing points, lines, triangles, bitmaps, images, etc. in software. (not used with Gallium)